nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Actual Implementation

 The revised approach was to implement a `find-fr` command that enables users to filter up to all 3 fields in a single function.
-For example, `search-fr d/Shoe a/30 c/Apparel` would filter and display items that match all conditions provided (i.e. records with description `Shoe`, amount `30` and category `Apparel`).
+For example, `find-fr d/Shoe a/30 c/Apparel` would filter and display items that match all conditions provided (i.e. records with description `Shoe`, amount `30` and category `Apparel`).

-The proposed `find` mechanism is facilitated by `BudgetBabyModelManager` which contains a FilteredList `filteredFinancialRecords` that is to be altered and displayed to the user according to the `find-fr` command.
+The proposed `find` mechanism is facilitated by `BudgetBabyModelManager` which contains a filtered list `filteredFinancialRecords` that is to be altered and displayed to the user according to the `find-fr` command.

 The command is parsed from `BudgetBabyCommandParser` to the `FindFrCommandParser` class,